vanbenj/sand-stack-starter/README.md

 This project is a starter for building a SANDstack ([Sveltejs](https://svelte.dev/)/[Sapper](https://sapper.svelte.dev/), [Apollo GraphQL](https://www.apollographql.com/), [Neo4j Database](https://neo4j.com/neo4j-graph-database/)) application.
 There are two components to the starter, the UI application (a Svelte/Sapper app) and the API app (GraphQL server).

-This project used as a starting point the api component from the [GRANDstack](https://grandstack.io) project and the ui component from [rococosans sapper-svelte-apollo-demo](https://github.com/rococosans/sapper-svelte-apollo-demo) project (which is basically just the default [Sapper template](https://github.com/sveltejs/sapper-template) with the [Svelte Apollo Integration](https://github.com/timhall/svelte-apollo) added in).
+This project used as a starting point the api component from the [GRANDstack](https://grandstack.io) project and the ui component from the [Sapper template](https://github.com/sveltejs/sapper-template).

+The ui app preloads the data for each page using [Sapper preloading](https://sapper.svelte.dev/docs#Preloading) and [Sapper server routes](https://sapper.svelte.dev/docs#Server_routes).
+The Graphql server is called internally by the server routes and does not need to be exposed to the client.

+The branch [svelte-apollo](https://github.com/vanbenj/sand-stack-starter/tree/svelte-apollo) shows an alternate approach that does not use server routes but instead preloads the data in the `.svelte` pages directly from the GraphQL sever via a proxy defined in `server.js`.

 If you are new to Svelete this is a good [introductory video](https://youtu.be/AdNJ3fydeao)

 The GRANDStack documentation provides a good overview of the [Neo4j GraphQL](https://grandstack.io/docs/neo4j-graphql-overview.html) integration.

->This is my first nodejs project so I expect some clean up is needed in the package.json configurations.
->Any feedback would be appreciated

 ## Quickstart